michael-reetz/parse-image/README.md

 # parse-image
 Parse images for strings.
-Very basic only the font form charactes folde.
+Very basic only the font from characters folder.
 Only one line.
 THIS IS NOT AN OCR.
 Sorry to disappoint you.

 # Why I did this